MGuard0303/DiCleave/README.md

 DiCleave is a deep neural network model to predict Dicer cleavage site of human precusor microRNAs (pre-miRNAs).

-We define a cleavage pattern of a pre-miRNA is a 14 nucleotides long sequence segment.
+We define a cleavage pattern of pre-miRNA is a 14 nucleotides long sequence segment.
 If the Dicer cleavage site is located at the center of a cleavage pattern, we label this cleavage site as positive.
 Accordingly, if a cleavage pattern contains no Dicer cleavage pattern, then we label it as negative.

 <br>
 <br>